The Hindu, The Muslim and

 Three Faiths

+Three men set out on a journey to find acceptance before God.
+Each boasted that his particular method of religious devotion would succeed, and that the other two would fail.
 The Hindu was careful where he put his feet when he stepped outside so he would not crush any of God’s creatures.
-He was kind to any rat that he came across, as a rat was believed to have been a travelling companion to one of the Hindu gods.
+He was kind to any rat he came across, as a rat was believed to have been a travelling companion to one of the Hindu gods.
 He even travelled to, and bathed himself in the river Ganges for spiritual cleansing.

 The Muslim was careful to pray five times each day facing toward Mecca.
-He gave money to the poor, fasted on the month of Ramadan, went on a pilgrimage to Mecca and finally gave his life in a jihad (holy war) against infidels (those who do not follow the faith of Islam).
+He gave money to the poor, fasted on the month of Ramadan, went on a pilgrimage to Mecca, and finally gave his life in a jihad (holy war) against infidels (those who do not follow the faith of Islam).
 This last act was in the belief that it would bring him instant access into his heaven where many carnal sensual pleasures awaited him.

 The man who was proud to call himself a Christian went to Church twice every Sunday, confessed his sins every week, gave his money to the poor, prayed every day, and never missed Holy Communion.